hande-qmc/hande/documentation/manual/prereq.rst

         uuid-dev) to be installed in order for libuuid to exist on default search paths.
-        Some luck may be found by looking under /lib or /lib64 instead of /usr/lib and /usr/lib64.
+        Some luck may be found by looking under /lib or /lib64 instead of /usr/lib and /usr/lib64. scalapack (parallel compilation only)
+    Available from http://www.netlib.org/scalapack/ and vendor implementations.
+Often already installed on HPC systems, included in Intel Maths Kernel Library and can be installed from most package managers.
 TRLan
     Required for (and only for) performing FCI calculations using the Lanczos algorithm.
     Available from http://crd-legacy.lbl.gov/~kewu/trlan.html.